luc-github/ESP3D-TFT/docs/WebDavService.md

 ## COPY method
 The COPY method is used to copy the resource identified by the Request-URI to the destination URI.
 The copy is allowed only for a file and not for a directory.
+Only move /fs to /fs and /sd to /sd

 The request has the following headers:
 - Destination is the path of the resource to create. to be used instead of the Request-URI if present.